Spyderisk/risk-report/README.md

 For convenience, we provice a Makefile which automatically manages a python virtual environment, installs the necessary dependencies, then generates the risk report.

+Note that the instructions to use 'make' below assume a Linux environment.
+The tool will also work in Windows, using exactly the same commands, which can be achieved by using WSL.
+For further info on using WSL, see [README_WIN.md](https://github.com/Spyderisk/risk-report/blob/main/README_WIN.md).

 ## Input Requirements